Teaching Artist Grant

 Overview

 As the Creative Capital, the City of Providence is invested in the continued development of a vibrant local arts culture.
 Post-pandemic, however, many local artists continue to struggle with the deep economic impacts of COVID-19.
-With funding support from the City, Interlace is partnering with AS220 to protect the City’s beloved and renown arts culture by supporting artists disproportionately affected by the pandemic.
+With funding support from the City, Interlace is partnering with AS220 to protect the City’s beloved and renowned arts culture by supporting artists disproportionately affected by the pandemic.

 The Teaching Artist Grant (TAG) program provides financial support to artists who were disproportionately impacted by the COVID-19 pandemic, specifically Indigenous and African heritage teaching artists.